CompOpt4Apps/Artifact-DataDepSimplify/README.md

 ## Step 4: Installing the CHILL compiler:

-Considering that the artifact already has the appropriate CHILL version, you do not need to get this library from internet.
+Considering that the artifact already has the appropriate CHILL version, you do not need to download this library.
 Please note that although CHILL is made publicly available as tar balls that are relased every once in a while, it does not have a public github repository.
-Use following commands to build the CHILL version that is already available in the artifacts root directory:
+Use the following commands to build the CHILL version that is already available in the artifacts root directory:

 `cd chill`